-Source: audited annual financial statements of Europa SPV for 2013-2015 and reviewed interim financial statements of Europa SPV for the 6-month period ended 30 June 2016
+Source: audited annual financial statements of Europa SPV for 2014-2016

-On 30 June 2016 total financial debt of Europa SPV amounted to EUR 27.5m which consisted of a EUR 23.9m bank loan and a EUR 3.6m intragroup loan granted by a direct shareholder - BOF Europa Holding UAB.
-Non-current debt accounted for EUR 26.6m while current portion stood at EUR 0.9m.
+On 31 December 2016 total financial debt of Europa SPV amounted to EUR 26.5m which consisted of a EUR 23.4m bank loan and a EUR 3.0m intragroup loan granted by the Fund.
+Non-current debt accounted for EUR 25.6m while current portion stood at EUR 0.9m.
 All of financial debt was denominated in euros.

-The existing EUR 23.9m bank loan will mature on 3 March 2018.
+The existing EUR 23.4m bank loan will mature on 3 March 2018.
 According to the loan agreement with a bank, bank debt is senior to intragroup loans.
 Europa SC property was pledged as collateral for the bank loan.
-As of 30 June 2016, interest rate was fixed for 80% of Europa SPV's bank debt using an interest rate swap whose maturity was in line with that of the underlying debt.
+As of 31 December 2016, interest rate was fixed for 80% of Europa SPV's bank debt using an interest rate swap whose maturity was in line with that of the underlying debt.

-The EUR 3.6m intragroup loan will mature on 31 January 2018.
-Interest rate is fixed at 4.0%.
+The EUR 3.0m intragroup loan will mature on 31 December 2026.
+Interest rate is fixed at 3.7%.

-LTV of Europa SPV, taking into account external financial debt (bank loans) only, reached 64.0% at the end of June 2016 - slightly lower than 65.4% at the end of 2015 but above 40-50% levels recorded in 2014 and 2013.
+LTV of Europa SPV, taking into account external financial debt (bank loans) only, reached 61.7% at the end of 2016 - slightly lower than 65.4% at the end of 2015 but above 40-50% levels recorded in 2014 and 2013.
 While total debt including intragroup loans decreased to EUR 28.6m in 2015 from EUR 30.4m in 2014, bank financing rose to EUR 24.3m from EUR 17.4m in effect replacing large part of internal debt.
 That reduced a cash amount that BOF needed to pay for acquiring Europa SC.
 The Management Company foresees that external debt-based LTV of Europa SPV will gradually decline towards 50% - the LTV target for the overall property portfolio.

-Non-interest bearing liabilities stood at EUR 4.3m or 11% of total assets on 30 June 2016.
-Non-current portion amounted to EUR 3.1m of which deferred tax liability comprised EUR 2.8m.
-Current non-interest bearing liabilities were EUR 1.2m with largest components being EUR 0.6m accrued dividend to related parties, EUR 0.3m trade amounts payable and EUR 0.2m prepayments received.
+Non-interest bearing liabilities stood at EUR 3.7m or 12.4% of total liabilities on 31 December 2016.
+Non-current portion amounted to EUR 3.2m of which deferred tax liability comprised EUR 3.0m.
+Current non-interest bearing liabilities were EUR 0.5m with largest components being EUR 0.2m trade amounts payable and EUR 0.2m prepayments received.

-As of 30 June 2016 Europa SPV held EUR 0.8m of cash and cash equivalents of which EUR 400 thousand was restricted as security deposit as per bank loan agreement.
+As of 31 December 2016 Europa SPV held EUR 0.7m of cash and cash equivalents of which EUR 200 thousand was restricted as security deposit as per bank loan agreement.